SPOILER ALERT: While I don’t give a full synopsis, I do discuss details of the film…

 The cult finds that young girls are the most inherently geared to becoming Martyrs, so they set out abducting their ‘specimens’, subjecting them to the most brutal, yet very clinical, torture in order to bring their human subjects to the state of grace and transformation.
 Then, right before their deaths, they can communicate what they see in the ‘ether world.’

 This cult shows no sign of emotion at all.
 They do not become aroused or responsive.
 They do, however, possess an eerily quiet fixation on their victims, as they start to enter Martyrdom.
 It is then they become, revered much again like a Saint, an icon, an object.
-But that is only when the experiment has perceived to have worked.
+But that is only when the experiment has been perceived to have worked.
 None of their subjects, except for Anna, utters a word before death.
 At the end of the film, we are left not knowing what Anna whispers to Mademoiselle.

 Right after receiving the cryptic message from Anna, Mademoiselle locks herself in her room.
-She, too, strips away all her superficial layers, her amber colored lenses, her head scarf, almost all her earthly signifiers, Like Anna’s flayed body, Mademoiselle prepares herself for the other world.
+She, too, strips away all her superficial layers, her amber-colored lenses, her head scarf, and almost all her earthly signifiers, Like Anna’s flayed body, Mademoiselle prepares herself for the other world.
 She only tells the man in black awaiting the news of what Anna has shared, “keep doubting” and then puts the revolver in her mouth and blows her brains out.

 Viewers are left to conjecture what Anna has shared.
 Was it that she met Lucie on the other side and found such peace everlasting?
 Did she meet ‘god’?
 Did she experience an ecstasy beyond description?
-It is better not to know, because that would disallow Laugier’s point.
+It is better not to know because that would disallow Laugier’s point.
 That WE cannot ever know.
 And if we spend our days here on this earth using other people to gain that knowledge, we’ll have not only missed the point, but we’ll become monsters ourselves.
 Seeking out figures to crucify on behalf of a manufactured faith, damned to uncertainty and taking victims along with us…

 As Mademoiselle tells Anna “We’ve created more victims than Martyrs.”